 In transform coding, the compression scheme acts on a linearly transformed version of the data.
-Specifically, for the sampled data \textit{f}, we typically use an orthonormal transformation matrix \textit{J} that yields a coefficient vector $w=J^{-1}f $(so that $f=Jw$) and achieve compression by encoding \textit{w}, dividing the bit budget among the entries of \textit{w} according to their impact in signal distortion.
-For example, the bit budget may be partitioned among the entries of\textit{w} according to their expected magnitudes; in certain cases, it might be optimal to discard small coefficients when the savings in bitrate outweigh the distortion incurred by ignoring them.
+Specifically, for the sampled data \textit{f}, we typically use an orthonormal transformation matrix \textit{J} that yields a coefficient vector $w=J^{-1}f $(so that $f=Jw$) and achieves compression by encoding \textit{w}, dividing the bit budget among the entries of \textit{w} according to their impact in signal distortion.
+For example, the bit budget may be partitioned among the entries of\textit{w} according to their expected magnitudes.
+In certain cases, it might be optimal to discard small coefficients when the savings in bitrate outweigh the distortion incurred by ignoring them.
 The signal is then decompressed by decoding the bit stream and populating an approximate coefficient vector $w$ with only the preserved coefficients (setting all others to zero), and then inverse transforming to obtain the estimate $f=Jw$.
 The amount of distortion introduced by this type of compression is owing to the quantization error during coding and the magnitude of the discarded coefficients; thus, efficient transform coding relies on a suitable transform and coding scheme pair that minimizes these two sources of distortion.\\

 We classify these approaches based on the transform coding metrics as follows:

-\subparagraph{Karhunen–Loève transform}
+\subparagraph{Karhunen–Loève Transform (KLT)}

+KLT is an applicable transform coding to approximate and compress random variables, which minimizes the total mean square error.
+When the entire variables are available, it can reconstruct un correlated random variables.
+However, in case of sensor networks which each sensor observes only part of the signal, KLT must be applied in distributed format which results in distributed KLT.

-(i) Distributed Karhunen–Loève transform
+(i) Distributed Karhunen–Loève Transform

-The distributed KLT (DKLT) [21] is an adaptation of the KLT to communication-constrained settings.
-While in the standard KLT, the estimated transform basis \textit{J} is generally dense, when the WSN must restrict its communication to only local transmissions, the KLT coefficients should depend only on sensor readings from communication graph neighbourhoods.
-That is, the matrix \textit{JD} should have block-diagonal form, where each block in the diagonal of \textit{JD} transforms a local neighbourhood of samples from \textit{f} to a subset of the coefficients \textit{w} .
-While finding the optimal matrix \textit{JD} is an open problem, it is possible to find locally optimal solutions by iterating over the blocks corresponding to the different WSN neighbourhoods using modified PCA approaches.
-Such approaches can account for knowledge of partial information about the rest of the network’s compression scheme, e.g. knowledge of the local correlation matrices, partial knowledge of local KLT bases or partial knowledge of the recorded signals.
-Depending on the composition of the vector \textit{f}, the DKLT can use a spatial-only or spatio-temporal model.
+In case of such WSNs which require to restrict their communication to only local transmissions, the KLT coefficients should depend only on sensor readings from communication graph neighbourhoods.
+In case of sensor networks, multiple sensor nodes sample only a part of the original signal X and transmit their observation to the base station.
+Since sensor nodes can only communicate with neighbor nodes, to reconstruct the original signal, therefore, a distributed KLT approach suggested in [].
+In this approach, each sensor node utilizes its measurement matrix to produce a linear encoded data and transfer it to the base station.
+The size of encoded data is defined based on setting an upper and lower bound for mean square error parameter.
+For the upper bound sensor nodes utilizes their own data to compute a KLT.
+However, in case of lower bound, sensor node employs correlation among different sensor nodes measurements to solve joint KLT.
+For the joint KLT, base station runs an iterative reconstruction procedure.
+In each iteration, base station considers one of the sensors and assumes that the encoding matrices of all the other sensors are fixed and known to that sensor.
+Then it finds the optimal encoding matrix for that sensor in a way that minimizes the mean square error.
 The DKLT also follows the routing-over-compression design scheme, since the communication network neighbourhoods determine the constraints of the DKLT compression basis \textit{J}. \\